ankaAR/bestiario5e/_creatures/dwarf-priest.md

 ***Divine Eminence.*** As a bonus action, the priest can expend a spell slot to cause its melee weapon attacks to magically deal an extra 10 (3d6) radiant damage to a target on a hit.
 This benefit lasts until the end of the turn.
 If the priest expends a spell slot of 2nd level or higher, the extra damage increases by 1d6 for each level above 1st.

-***Spellcasting.*** The priest is a 5th-level spellcaster.
+***Lanzamiento de conjuros.*** The priest is a 5th-level spellcaster.
 Its spellcasting ability is Wisdom.
 The priest has the following cleric spells prepared:
-* Cantrips (at will): light, sacred flame, thaumaturgy
+* Trucos (a voluntad): light, sacred flame, thaumaturgy
 * 1st level (4 slots): cure wounds, guiding bolt, sanctuary
 * 2nd level (3 slots): lesser restoration, spiritual weapon
 * 3rd level (2 slots): dispel magic, spirit guardians

 ### Actions

-***Mace*** Melee Weapon Attack: +2 al ataque, alcance 5 pies, un objetivo.
+***Mace*** Ataque de arma cuerpo a cuerpo: +2 al ataque, alcance 5 pies, un objetivo.
 Impacto: 3 (1d6) puntos de daño contundente.